dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

 After the PUT I am firing a GET with the same parcel ID and expect another successful response with the updated status.

-When I run this test it will fail on the first assert, because there is nothing behind that endpoint yet, but I am going to fix this very soon.
+When I run this test it will fail on the first assertion, because there is nothing behind the endpoint yet, but I am going to fix this very soon.

-This test obviously doesn't cover everything from the RAML document, but at this point it should be clear that with the auto-generated client I can test every aspect of my API without having to write any client code myself.
+This test obviously doesn't cover everything from the RAML document, but at this point it should be clear that with the auto-generated client I can test every single facet of my API without having to write any client code myself.

 ### Coupling the RAML file to the API